ngokhoa1202/cs-note/software-engineering/software-architecture/architecture/service-oriented-architecture/microservice/Microservice.md

 #service-oriented-architecture #microservice #software-testing #software-engineering #software-architecture #solid #ci-cd #logging #event-driven-programming
 #concurrency-control #transaction #computer-network #application-layer #cybersecurity #transaction #container
 # Topology
-- Every service is implemented within a bounded context according to domain-driven design to highly prioritize the high coupling.
+- Every service is implemented in alignment with a <mark class="hltr-yellow">bounded context</mark> to highly prioritize the high coupling.
 - Each microservice has its own API layer to interact with clients and comprises its business logic and dedicated database infrastructure, thereby promoting service autonomy.
 - ![[Pasted image 20250706150006.png]]
 - Microservices form a <mark class="hltr-yellow">distributed</mark> system.